Beryl Grey: Personal life and death

 Grey was married to Sven Svenson until his death in 2008.
 The couple had one son together, Ingvar.

-Grey died on 10 December 2022, at the age of 95.
+Grey died from colon cancer at Tunbridge Wells Hospital in Pembury, Kent, on 10 December 2022, at the age of 95.

 Awards, titles and positions

-She held numerous honorary doctorates and had been Vice President of the Royal Academy of Dancing since 1980, was President of the Imperial Society of Teachers of Dancing and a Director of the Birmingham Royal Ballet.
+Grey held numerous honorary doctorates and had been Vice President of the Royal Academy of Dancing since 1980, was President of the Imperial Society of Teachers of Dancing and a Director of the Birmingham Royal Ballet.
 In September 1997 she was presented with the Queen Elizabeth II Coronation Award by Dame Antoinette Sibley.
 The Award is given by the Royal Academy of Dancing to individuals in recognition of great contribution to the world of ballet.
 She was appointed Member of the Order of the Companions of Honour (CH) in the 2017 Birthday Honours for services to dance.